Dealing with AngerChanneled By DAVID GREGG

 We believe the healthier approach is to defuse or neutralize angry feelings, or not get angry at all. , and use them as a touchstone for open and honest communication.

-We offer the following suggestions for constructive communication:
+We offer the following suggestions for effective communication:

 Constructive communication is not a debate.
 Do not make the other person wrong.
 Relinquish your need to be right; you are connecting a bridge to an equal.